ipdk-io/k8s-infra-offload/README.md

 ## Overview

+This repository contains the source for Calico p4 dataplane integration.
+It is still in early phases with new offload features under development.

-Kubernetes* (k8s) is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications Kubernetes uses a Container Network Interface (CNI) for setting up pod connectivity, network policies for isolating pod traffic, and KubeProxy for service load balancing.
+Kubernetes* (k8s) is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications Kubernetes uses a Container Network Interface (CNI) for setting up pod-to-pod connectivity, network policies for enforcing pod traffic isolation, and KubeProxy for service load balancing.

-The Kubernetes Infrastructure Offload project uses CNI P4 data-plane plugin components that help offload the networking rules from Calico* CNI to P4 target devices.
-End users can then use this k8s-infra-offload software to deploy their orchestration software.
+The Kubernetes Infrastructure Offload project uses P4 dataplane plugin that helps offload the networking rules from Calico* CNI to P4 target devices like IPU/DPU and FPGAs.

 This readme describes the components of Kubernetes Infrastructure Offload software and how to install and set up these components.

 ## Motivation for Offload

-The Kubernetes architecture requires Kubernetes networking for connectivity of the pods within and outside the cluster be delegated to the CNI.
-For this, on each worker node, Kubelet works with the co-located CNI to configure and assign interfaces to the pods created on that worker node.
-In addition, the Kube-proxy on each worker node interacts with Kubernetes control plane to provide support for Services.
-Without any offloads, both CNI and kube-proxy typically depend upon Linux kernel to provide these networking and service support.
-These include routing of traffic to/from the pods, applying network policies (filtering) on the traffic being sent/received by the pods, load balancing and NAT operations on traffic flows belonging to Services, etc.
+The Kubernetes architecture requires Kubernetes networking for connectivity of the pods within a cluster be delegated to a CNI.
+For this, on each worker node, Kubelet works with the co-located CNI and device plugin to assign interfaces and configure networking rules.
+These include pod-to-pod connectivity, service implementation and load-balancing, network policies (filtering) on the traffic being sent/received by the pods etc.

 ![Kubernetes Architecture](docs/images/Kube-Arch.png "Kubernetes
 Worker Node Architecture Without Any Offloads")

-Management of these configurations and all the required packet procesing, requires significant CPU core utilization on the worker node.
+Management of these configurations and all the required packet processing, requires significant CPU core utilization on the worker node.
 That takes away significant amount of CPU cycles which could have been used for running the actual application workload.

-Additionally, this typical deployment model may not provide desired isolation between the service provider components and the tenent's application workload.
+Additionally, this typical deployment model may not provide desired isolation between the service provider components and the tenant's application workload.

-The K8s-infra-offload software resolves both above deficiencies.
-That is, it provides means to offload the packet processing to P4 pipeline as well as, it allows the CNI and Kube-proxy configurations to be applied from outside the worker node CPU cores.
+The K8s-infra-offload software resolves both the above deficiencies.
+That is, it provides means to accelerate the networking of k8s clusters by offloading packet processing to P4 pipeline as well as, it allows the cluster configurations to be applied from the secure IPU/DPU Infrastructure, away from the worker node CPU cores where tenant pods run.

+This integration aims to be as transparent as possible.
+In particular, the p4 dataplane does not require additional deployment changes compared to regular Calico or modifying any of the calico components.
+All the networking configuration is done through regular Calico means.
+This means that it is possible to have a cluster with a mix of regular Calico nodes (linux dataplane) and P4 enabled nodes for Network intensive endpoint applications.

+The docs in this repository will only describe the p4 dataplane specific elements.

-For the P4 pipeline based packet processing, it defines and provides target specific P4 pipeline as part of the K8s-Infra-Offload package.
-This includes P4-DPDK target specific P4 pipeline.
+For the P4 pipeline-based packet processing, p4 artifacts specific to a p4 target are required.
+This repository provides target specific P4 pipeline artifacts as part of the K8s-Infra-Offload package.

-For configuration aspects, it interacts with CNI plugin and Kubernetes API server over secure gRPC channels.
-This allows the CNI configuration to be managed from a different CPU complex.
+This repository includes P4-DPDK specific p4 pipeline package.
+The ES2K pipeline artifacts are available as a part of ES2K software release drops.

+The p4 dataplane components interact with Kubelet and Kubernetes API server for functionality offload.
+The secure split grpc design between the dataplane components allows for secure rule configuration from the Infrastructure cores and a clean split between the p4 dataplane Host component and the Infrastructure offload component.

 ![Infra Offload Architecture](docs/images/K8s-Infra-Offload-Arch.png "Kubernetes Worker Node Architecture With P4 Dataplane Offload")